 NOW offers a number of different ‘Passes' that allow you to watch different content.
 The Sky Cinema pass gives you access to movies that are shown on all Sky Cinema channels.

 The Sky Cinema Pass is £9.99 per month.
 Users can cancel this at any time and re-subscribe whenever they want.

 Simply go to NOW, sign up for the Sky Cinema Pass and you'll be granted access to all the movies that Sky Cinema currently offers both live and on-demand.

 What's available on Sky Cinema Pass?

 You'll be able to tune into all Sky Cinema channels as they are broadcast, including Action, Disney, Comedy, Family, Thriller and Sci-Fi.
 You can also enjoy temporary channels whilst they are available.
-No matter what's broadcast on Sky Cinema, you'll be able to watch it on NOW TV.
+No matter what's broadcast on Sky Cinema, you'll be able to watch it on NOW.

-What can I watch NOW TV on?
+What can I watch NOW on?

-NOW TV supports a large number of devices for you to watch content on.
+NOW supports a large number of devices for you to watch content on.
 Users can register up to 4 devices at once so you have plenty of options when watching.